Questions? Call us today!

 any specification provided by you.

-OUR LIABILITY IF YOU ARE A CONSUMER
+OUR LIABILITY TO YOU

 Under these Consumer Terms we only supply the Products and Services for domestic and private use.
-You agree not to use the Product or Services for any commercial, business or re-sale purposes, and we have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.
+You agree not to use the Products or Services for any commercial, business or re-sale purposes, and we have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.

 We do not in any way exclude or limit our liability for: